-(A) Requisite Knowledge.
-Fire behavior and spread based on fire chemistry, fire dynamics, and physics, fire suppression effects, building construction.

-(B) Requisite Skills.
+- (A) Requisite Knowledge.
+Fire behavior and spread based on fire chemistry, fire dynamics, and physics, fire suppression effects, building construction. - (B) Requisite Skills.
 Interpret variations of fire patterns on different materials with consideration given to heat release rate, form, and ignitibility; distinguish impact of different types of fuel loads; evaluate fuel trails; and analyze and synthesize information.

-NFPA 1033 4.2.7 Reconstruct the area of origin, given standard and, if needed, special equipment and tools as well as sufficient personnel, so that all protected areas and fire patterns are identified and correlated to contents or structural remains, items potentially critical to cause determination and photo documentation are returned to their prefire location, and the area(s) or point(s) of origin is discovered.
+NFPA 1033 4.2.7 Reconstruct potential area(s) of origin, given standard and, if needed, special equipment and tools as well as sufficient personnel, so that all protected areas and fire patterns are identified and correlated to contents or structural remains; and items potentially critical to cause determination are returned to their prefire location as a means of hypothesis testing, such that the area(s) or point(s) of origin is discovered.

-(A) Requisite Knowledge.
-The effects of fire on different types of material and the importance and uses of reconstruction.

-(B) Requisite Skills.
+- (A) Requisite Knowledge.
+The effects of fire on different types of material and the importance and uses of reconstruction. - (B) Requisite Skills.
 Ability to examine all materials to determine the effects of fire, identify and distinguish among different types of fire-damaged contents, and return materials to their original position using protected areas and fire patterns.